That projected dollar amount results from an 88% upturn compared to 5 years earlier in 2018 when Vietnam’s exported goods were worth $243.7 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Vietnam has highly positive net exports in the international trade of electrical machinery and equipment.
+Vietnam has highly positive net exports in the international trade of electrical machinery and equipment, notably smartphones.
 In turn, these cashflows indicate Vietnam’s strong competitive advantages under the electrical products category.

 Products Generating Worst Trade Deficits for Vietnam